Mojjozz/RockPaperScissor/README.md

 Startup guide
 =
 <b>Prerequisite</b>
-  * Maven 3.3+
+  * Maven
-  * Java 8 or higher
+  * Java X or higher
   * Postman

 <b>Installation guide</b>
-* Unzip and extract the RockPaperScissor-master folder
+* Unzip the file
-* Using the command terminal, go to the extracted folder, e.g C:\Program Files\..\RockPaperScissor-master
+* Using the command terminal, go to the extracted folder, e.g C:\Users\..\rps
-* To build the application: in the command terminal type: mvn clean package | this create an JAR file in the C:\Users\..\RockPaperScissor-master\target folder
+* To build the application type: mvn clean package, this create an JAR file in the C:\Users\..\rps\target folder

 <b>Starting the application</b>
 * To run the application type: java -jar target/gametest-0.0.1-SNAPSHOT.jar
+* An alternativ way of running the application is to type: mvnw spring-boot:run
 * The application runs on http://localhost:8080/api/...

-### Endpoints
+###Endpoints
 * POST /api/games  -> Creates a new game with a Game ID
 * POST /api/games/{id}/join -> Join game with specified Game ID
 *  POST /api/games/{id}/move -> Make a move